pgajdos/apache-rex/README.md

     $ run-rex 052-mod_proxy_fcgi-php-fpm
     $ run-rex "*proxy* 03*"

+Another possibility is to pass a file with the ordered list of example
+dirs:

+    $ run-rex <contents-file>

 There are options that can be passed to the `run-rex` script by environment variables, for example